Practical tips for investing your RRSPs

 Investing your RRSPs is probably the hardest decision for most people.
 There is no shortage of choices.
 You can invest in savings accounts, money markets, GICs, mutual funds, stocks, bonds, Exchange Traded Funds (ETFs) and so much more.
 Putting money into the RRSP is one thing but investing that money properly is another.

-Recently I wrote about 5 timeless tips for Investing Your RRSPs.
-Here’s a few more practical tips to think about before making long term investment decisions.
+Recently I wrote about5 timeless tips for Investing Your RRSPs.
+Here are a few more practical tips to think about before making long term investment decisions.